JacquesVlaming/otel-cpp-apm-demo/README.md

 Based on https://opentelemetry.io/docs/languages/cpp/getting-started/

-After setting up dependencies, your directory structure should resemble this:
+Once complete, your directory structure should resemble this:

 $HOME/otel-cpp-demo
 ├ oatpp/